 - Reset Keyboard Dictionary: Selecting this option will delete any words you might have added to the default keyboard dictionary on your iPhone

-- Reset Home Screen Layout: This will get rid of your custom layout or app folders on the Home screen.
+- Reset Home Screen Layout: This will eliminate your custom layout or app folders on the Home screen.
 All the stock iOS apps will return to their default positions, and the Home Screen will return to looking like it was when you first set up your iPhone.
-Your data will not be deleted
+Your data will be safe.

 - Erase All Content & Settings: This option is what we usually refer to when talking about factory reset.
 It completely removes all of your content and settings, restoring your iPhone to the way it was when you first bought it